 - Weight88kg (13st 12lbs)

-A pupil at Denstone College and then Leicester Grammar School, White gained Midlands Under-16s selection and played for England Under-16A and Under-17.
+Staffordshire born, Ben studied at Denstone College and then Leicester Grammar School, gaining selection for Midlands Under-16s and England at Under-16A and Under-17 level.

-As an academy player, he made an appearance against Argentina in Marcos Ayerza’s testimonial fixture at Welford Road in the build-up to the 2015 World Cup and then led Tigers in the Premiership Sevens the following summer.
+As an academy player, he played for Tigers against Argentina in Marcos Ayerza’s testimonial fixture at Welford Road in the build-up to the 2015 World Cup and led Tigers in the Premiership Sevens the following summer.

 As well as gaining senior experience with Doncaster in the Championship during 2016/17, White played in the Anglo-Welsh Cup semi-final and final for Tigers.